Skip to main menu Skip to content Skip to footer

 Enlist the school as ally

-Finally, if you’re worried your child might be uncomfortable or being bullied at school, enlist her teachers or the school’s guidance counselor as an ally.
-“If you sense that your kid might benefit from a little extra scaffolding at school, you could ask them to keep an eye out for bullies, and to maybe help her along socially until she’s feeling more comfortable.”
+Finally, if you’re worried your child might be uncomfortable or being bullied at school, enlist their teachers or the school’s guidance counselor as an ally.
+If you sense that your kid might benefit from a little extra scaffolding at school, you could ask them to keep an eye out for bullies, and to maybe help them along socially until they’re feeling more comfortable.
 Even if you don’t suspect your child is being bullied it might be a good idea to schedule a check-in with your child’s teacher.
-He may be able to give you a better idea of the social and academic pressures she’s facing at school.
+They may be able to give you a better idea of the social and academic pressures your child is facing at school.

 When to be concerned

 In some cases, what looks like immaturity may have a different cause.
-Early signs of ADHD, some learning disabilities, anxiety and autism can all be mistaken for run-of-the-mill immaturity.
+Early signs of ADHD, some learning disabilities, anxiety, and autism can all be mistaken for run-of-the-mill immaturity.
 Behaviors that seem extreme, or don’t fade as children grow, warrant a visit to your child’s pediatrician or a clinician.

 Some things to watch for include: